Dasaii/dasaii.github.io/about/index.md

   </div>
   <div class="testimonial">
     <p>
-    I had the pleasure of teaming up directly with him on many products and I was surprised how much I learned from him every time.
+    "I had the pleasure of teaming up directly with him on many products and I was surprised how much I learned from him every time.
 Annoyingly, not that you'd expect with someone quite so professional and talented, he is also a bloody lovely guy too.
 Teams that work with him, respect him, his knowledge and like him in equal amounts.
 He impeccably gains insight about a problem and swiftly delivers a brilliant solution that not only nails all business goals, but never loses sight of the end user and their engagement.
     </p><p>
     Mid table Mario Kart player..."
     </p>